Montpellier Legal Clinic

 ► How does it work?

-Of the 200 clinicians, 30 are part of the organizing team, divided into three areas of expertise (Organization, Quality, and Partnerships).
-Each of these areas is supervised by several doctors or doctoral students in law, who are themselves supervised by teacher-researchers.
+Of the 200 clinicians, 30 are part of the organizing team, which is divided into three areas of expertise (Organization, Quality, and Partnerships).
+Each of these areas is led by several doctors or doctoral students in law, who are in turn supervised by faculty members.

 The Organization Division

-The Organization Department is responsible for the general organization of the Montpellier Legal Clinic.
-It is responsible for relations between the Montpellier Legal Clinic and patients, as well as relations between the Montpellier Legal Clinic and our clinicians.
-It also manages on-call duties, registrations, and the allocation of cases to our clinicians.
-It also works closely with the Quality Department to offer you the best possible service.
+The Organizational Division is responsible for the overall organization of the Montpellier Legal Clinic.
+It is responsible for relations between the Montpellier Legal Clinic and patients, as well as for relations between the Montpellier Legal Clinic and our clinicians.
+It also manages office hours, registrations, and the assignment of cases to our clinicians.
+It works in collaboration with the Quality Department to provide you with the best possible service.

 The Partnership and Project Division

-The Partnership and Project Division is responsible for coordinating the entire Montpellier Legal Clinic.
-It is responsible for all internal relations (with the University and the Faculty) as well as all external relations (with legal professionals and French or international legal clinics).
-It also sets up all partnerships concluded with the Montpellier Legal Clinic.
-Its goal is also to promote all of our clinicians.
-It can also set up training courses with certain organizations that need legal training.
+The Partnership and Projects Division is responsible for coordinating the entire Montpellier Legal Clinic.
+It oversees all internal relations (with the University and the Faculty) as well as all external relations (with legal professionals and French or international legal clinics).
+It also implements all partnerships established with the Montpellier Legal Clinic.
+Its goal is also to promote all of our clinic staff.
+It may also organize training programs with certain organizations in need of legal training.

 The Quality Division

-The Quality Department ensures that our legal information is of the highest possible quality while ensuring that deadlines are as short as possible.
-It is composed of the most experienced students from the Faculty of Law and Political Science, who are supervised directly by a doctor or doctoral student.
+The Quality Center ensures that our legal information is of the highest possible quality while also ensuring that turnaround times are as short as possible.
+It is composed of the most experienced students from the Faculty of Law and Political Science, who are directly supervised by a faculty member or a doctoral student.

-For each case received, a member of the Quality Department will be designated as the point of contact.
-This point of contact is responsible for supervising our clinicians before, during, and after appointments.
-Although a member of the Quality Department is present during each of our appointments, they will only intervene as a last resort, allowing our clinicians to handle the case with as much autonomy as possible.
-They act as a team leader on each case to assist our clinicians.
+For each case received, a member of the Quality Team will be designated as the point of contact.
+This point of contact is responsible for supporting our clinicians before, during, and after appointments.
+While a member of the Quality Department is present during each of our appointments, they will only intervene as a last resort, allowing our clinicians to handle the case with as much autonomy as possible.
+They act as a team leader for each case to assist our clinicians.

 > Three levels of control.

-The member of the Quality Department designated as the point of contact for a file is our first quality control.
-A second check is carried out by a doctor or doctoral student.
-Finally, a final check is carried out by a teacher-researcher.
-We have streamlined our process as much as possible without compromising on quality.
+The member of the Quality Unit assigned as the point person for a project serves as our first line of quality control.
+A second review is conducted by a doctoral student or a student in a doctoral program.
+Finally, a third review is conducted by a faculty member.
+We have streamlined our process as much as possible without compromising quality.